On the (super)additivity of simplicial volume: Bounded cohomology of pairs of multicomplexes

-The goal of this section is to generalize some results from \cite{FM23} in the relative setting.
+In this section we state and prove some straightforward generalizations of some results from \cite{FM23}.
 Due to the reliance of our arguments on the actual proofs in \cite{FM23}, this section is far from self contained and we recommend the reader has \cite{FM23} at hand while reading it.